wp-plugins/canalplan-ac/readme.txt

 == Changelog ==

+= Version 2.7 24/07/2012 =
+- Server work to reduce DB download size.
+- Recode data loader to use smaller fetch requests
+- Fixed a rogue 500 error in the place matching routine.
+- Changed all javascript urls to be relative rather than absolute to fix issue with running blog in a subdirectory
+- Changed Where Am I widget to need full Google ID (i.e including the -) rather than just assuming it.
+- Added before and after widget calls to the Widget so that it picks up theme formatting for widgets.
+- Changed more hard coded Canalplan URLs to use the constants defined in the main file.

 = Version 2.6 14/07/2012 =
 - Found a few incorrect urls which would have caused some unwanted 404s